bitsof/bitsof/ai-knowledge/drafting-process.md

 2. **Published Content**
    - Location: `/src/content/blog/`
    - Purpose: Finalized content ready for public consumption
-   - Access: Processed by Astro and published to the website
+   - Access: Automatically processed by Astro and published to the website
+   - **Note**: No additional build or deployment step is needed - adding files to this directory is all that's required for publication

 3. **Never Publish Drafts**
-   - Content in `/content/blog/drafts/` is intentionally excluded from the build process
+   - Content in `/content/blog/drafts/` is intentionally excluded from publication
    - Moving a file from drafts to the publishing directory is a deliberate step
    - This separation ensures only polished content reaches the public site

 ## Common Pitfalls to Avoid

 - Don't place draft content directly in `/src/content/blog/`
-- Always run a build and preview before final deployment
 - Ensure frontmatter is complete before moving to the publishing directory
 - Keep file paths consistent with the established structure
-- Verify that images referenced in content are properly accessible from the published location
+- Verify that images referenced in content exist and are properly accessible from the published location